neilfthompson/gigas_microhap_panel_g3/README.md

 To analyze the VariantCaller output considering only the hotspot SNP (i.e., the target variant), follow the instructions on [amplitools](https://github.com/bensutherland/amplitools), as outlined in brief below.

 Put the VariantCaller output file (i.e., `R_*USDA_OYSTER_*.xls`) in `02_input data`, then use the initiator to convert the tab-delimited file to a genepop file, including the flag `hotspot_only` as TRUE.

+Once the prepped matrix has been prepared, using the script `01_scripts/format_genepop.sh 02_input_data/prepped_matrices/<filename>` to convert the prepped matrix to a genepop.

+Copy the output genepop to the input folder of `simple_pop_stats`.